vuw-research-computing/raapoi-docs/docs/examples.md

 t2=toc
 ```

-To make things fairer for the CPU in this case, we will also allocate half the CPUs on the node to matlab.
+To make things fairer for the CPU in this case, we will also allocate half the CPUs on the node to Matlab.
 Half the CPUs, half the memory and half the GPUs, just to be fair.

 *matlab_gpu.sh*
 ```